Take a short test to measure and increase command of common grammar difficulties

 22. electricity’s generation

-Remove –’s.
+The problem is –’s.
 Although it is often possible on the first of two paired nouns (see 58.
 Optional Apostrophe Endings), it is not here.
 The reason is the particular kind of noun pair: the second noun expressing an action of which the first is the object.
 In such cases, –’s is likely if the first noun has specific reference (meaning particular electricity at a particular time), and not likely otherwise (for electricity in general).
 The meaning here is electricity in general.
-For more, see “object” in 136.
-Types of Description by Nouns).

 23. the others